Allium tricoccum: Taxonomy

 Allium tricoccum was first named as such in 1789 by the Scottish botanist William Aiton, in Hortus Kewensis, a catalog of plants cultivated in London's Kew botanic garden.
 The species had been introduced to Britain in 1770.
 The specific epithet tricoccum refers to the possession of three seeds.

 Varieties

-As of November 2018, Kew's Plants of the World Online accepts two varieties:
+As of November 2018, Kew's Plants of the World Online accepted two varieties: